 Mind you, I adore the Spanish language: combined with expressive hand gestures, it’s full of vigor, passion and emotions.
 The Spaniards for one, have always captivated my heart with their sultry linguistic demeanors.

-If you get to know the Spaniards and learn Spanish well enough, you’ll come to observe that they tend to use palabrotas (cusses) openly in their daily conversation.
-Words like ‘coño’ (cunt) don’t contain extremely vulgar connotations, and so are used commonly by most people here in Spain.
+If you get to know the Spaniards and learn Spanish well enough, you’ll come to observe that they tend to use palabrotas (swear words in Spanish) openly in their daily conversation.
+Words like ‘coño’ (cunt) don’t contain extremely vulgar connotations, and so are used commonly by people in Spain.